Onyx-Protocol/Onyx/docs/1.3/txvm.md

 ### JumpIf

 Pops an integer `destination`, then a boolean `cond` from the data stack.
 If `cond` is false, do nothing.
 If `cond` is true, set program counter to `destination`.
-Fail if `destination` is negative, if `destination` is greater than or equal to the length of the current program.
+Fail if `destination` is negative, if `destination` is greater than the length of the current program.

 ## Stack operations